domRiddle/ASF/FAQ.md

 ### Did somebody get banned for it?

+**Yes**, we had two incidents so far that resulted in Steam suspension.

-Up to today, we had a single accident of guy with over 1000 bots getting trade banned (together with all bots), most likely due to excessive usage of `!loot ASF` executed on all bots at once, or other suspicious one-side amount of trades in very short time.
+First case was a guy with over 1000+ bots getting trade banned (together with all bots), most likely due to excessive usage of `!loot ASF` executed on all bots at once, or other suspicious one-side amount of trades in very short time.

 > Hello XXX,
 > Thank you for contacting Steam Support.